Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use Amazon inspector assessment templates to inspect the inbound traffic.
 - [x] Use Amazon Route 53 to distribute traffic.

 ### A company always needs its Amazon Elastic Block Store (Amazon EBS) volumes to be encrypted During a security incident.
-EBS snapshots of suspicious instances are shared to a forensics account for analysis A security engineer attempting to share a suspicious EBS snapshot to the forensics account receives the following error "Unable to share snapshot: An error occurred (OperationNotPermitted) when calling the ModifySnapshotAttribute operation: Encrypted snapshots with EBS default key cannot be shared.
+EBS snapshots of suspicious instances are shared to a forensics account for analysis A security engineer attempting to share a suspicious EBS snapshot to the forensics account receives the following error `"Unable to share snapshot: An error occurred (OperationNotPermitted) when calling the ModifySnapshotAttribute operation: Encrypted snapshots with EBS default key cannot be shared`.
 Which combination of steps should the security engineer take in the incident account to complete the sharing operation?
 (Select THREE)

 - [x] Create a customer managed CMK Copy the EBS snapshot encrypting the destination snapshot using the new CMK.
 - [x] Allow forensics accounting principals to use the CMK by modifying its policy.